-Signed: (Chair of the Audit and Risk Committee) Dated
+Signed: (Chair of the Audit and Risk Committee) Datad Signed.
+(Chair of the Addit and Nisk Committee) Dateu

 Statement of Responsibilities

 The Authority's Responsibilities

 The Authority is required:

 - To make arrangements for the proper administration of its financial affairs and to secure that one of its officers has the responsibility for the administration of those affairs.
 In this authority, that officer is the Executive Director - Resources and Support Services; - To manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets; - To approve the Statement of Accounts.